Kura (South Caucasus river): Ecology

 Steppe characterizes the arid reaches of the Kura catchment, while meadows are often found in the alpine areas.
 The Kura catchment area is considered as part of the Kura-South Caspian Sea Drainages ecoregion.
 Some portions of the river flow through a semi-desert environment.
 Forest cover is sparse.
 Almost 60 species of fish inhabit the Kura and its tributaries.
 Some common families include loach, bleak, trout and nase, and many of these fish are endemic to the region.
 Among rivers of the Caucasus, the Kura has the largest number of endemic species.
 The upper section of the river supports much more biodiversity than the lower half, which is typically more turbid and polluted.
 This pattern is also apparent in most of its tributaries, especially the larger ones that span more climate zones, such as the Aras and Alazani.
 There are many lakes and wetlands along the Kura's lower course, most of which are formed by flooding, and some of which are formed by irrigation runoff water.
 Many lakes also form at the mouths of small tributaries that do not reach the ultimate destination in the Caspian most of the time.
-The local name for these lakes translates to dead lake or dead water, suggesting that these lakes do not support much biodiversity.
+The local name for these lakes translate to dead lake or dead water, suggesting that these lakes do not support much biodiversity.